Azure-Samples/contoso-chat/README.md

 ![Contoso Outdoor](./docs/img/app-scenario-ui.png)

 This sample implements _Contoso Chat_ - a retail copilot solution for Contoso Outdoor that uses a _retrieval augmented generation_ design pattern to ground chatbot responses in the retailer's product and customer data.
-Customers can now ask questions from the website in natural language, and get relevant responses along with potential recommendations based on their purchase history - with responsible AI practices to ensure response quality and safety.
+Customers can ask questions from the website in natural language, and get relevant responses with potential recommendations based on their purchase history - with responsible AI practices to ensure response quality and safety.

 ![Contoso Chat](./docs/img/app-scenario-ai.png)